forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 I once bought a box from someone for 50 bucks, and it was loaded with great stuff.
 It had brass punches and some high-end wrenches.
 You never know what you can find out there!
 Take a look.

-### 6. Don't Borrow A Tool More Than Twice.
+### 6. Don't Borrow A Tool More Than Twice

 If you need a tool it's cool to ask your buddy to borrow it... right?
 Well, not always and definitely not often.
 It is a good rule of thumb that if you have to borrow it twice, you likely need to buy the tool in question.
 I have an article on the [21 tips for diesel techs](/21-tips-every-diesel-mechanic-wish-they'd-learned-sooner/) that wish they had learned sooner.

 A great idea submitted on Reddit by u/loopsbruder was whenever you need to borrow a tool for a job, **write it down**, then put a tally mark next to it whenever you need to use that tool again.
 Then, when you go shopping (or the Snap-On guy shows up), **buy the tools** with the most tally marks first.